1980 Atlantic hurricane season: Hurricane Bonnie

-Starting on August 13, a tropical wave in the vicinity of the Cape Verde began organizing into a tropical cyclone.
+Starting on August 13, a tropical wave in the vicinity of Cape Verde began organizing into a tropical cyclone.
 Early on the following day, the system had developed into Tropical Depression Three while nearly halfway between the west coast of Africa and the Windward Islands.
 However, in post-analysis, it was revealed that the previous tropical depression had actually developed before Bonnie.
 Thus, those two depressions were operationally numbered incorrectly.
 Two reports of gale-force winds were received from ships later that day.
 As a result, the depression was re-classified as Tropical Storm Bonnie about twelve hours after developing.
 Bonnie turned in a general northward direction, possibly due to interaction with nearby Tropical Depression Four.

 Based on satellite estimates, Bonnie strengthened into a hurricane at 00:00 UTC on August 16.
 The storm strengthened slightly further and attained its peak intensity with winds of 100 mph (155 km/h) and a minimum pressure of 975 mbar.
 After attaining peak intensity on August 16, Bonnie slowly weakened as it continued in an unusual northward direction.
 On the following day, Bonnie weakened slightly to a minimal Category 1 hurricane.
 The storm remained at that intensity for 72 hours as it accelerated northward across the open Atlantic.
 By 18:00 UTC on August 19, Bonnie transitioned into an extratropical cyclone while almost halfway between the southern tip of Greenland and the Azores.